Code-Institute-Submissions/battleships-23/README.md

 ## Data model

 I implemented my project using Object Oriented Programming and used classes and methods to store and manipulate data.

 ### Overview of classes

-Each portion of the game was separated in to separate file (or module).
-This meant in the end I have a total of 5 modules containing classes the represent the ships, fleets, boards, players and the game.
+Each portion of the game was separated into files (or modules).
+This meant in the end I have a total of 5 modules containing classes that represent the ships, fleets, boards, players and the game.

 A mixin module was created but only contains one method.
 This was left separate for future development purposes.

-Please find below an brief overview of my modules.
-Please refer to each of the linked files for more detailed information as each module has been documented using detailed docstrings.
+Please find below a brief overview of my modules with a UML Diagram.
+Please refer to each of the linked files for more information as each module has been documented using detailed docstrings.

 - [Board Class](https://github.com/ianmeigh/battleships/blob/main/modules/board.py)
   - Creates a board and hold methods to manipulate the board.
 - [Player Class](https://github.com/ianmeigh/battleships/blob/main/modules/player.py)
-  - Each player will have their own instance of the board class Player attributes will be set here such to set names and levels of play automation.
+  - Each player will have their own instance of the board class.
+Player attributes will be set here, such as name and levels of play automation.
     Overwritten methods from the player base class allow each subclass of player to behave differently to one another.
 - [Ship Class](https://github.com/ianmeigh/battleships/blob/main/modules/ships.py)